Gartner: The Edge will eat the Cloud

 The agility of cloud computing is great – but it simply isn’t enough.
 Massive centralisation, economies of scale, self-service and full automation get us most of the way there – but it doesn’t overcome physics – the weight of data, the speed of light.

-As people need to interact with their digitally-assisted realities in real-time, waiting on a data centre miles (or many miles) away isn’t going to work.
+As people need to interact with their digitally-assisted realities in real-time, waiting on a data center miles (or many miles) away isn’t going to work.
 Latency matters.
 I’m here, right now, and I’m gone in seconds.

 Put up the right appealing advertising before I look away, point out the store that I’ve been looking for as I drive, let me know that a colleague is heading my way, help my self-driving car avoid other cars through a busy intersection.
 And do it now.